Articles

 Each player dips slightly below 50% with Black against the absolute highest-rated opponents.

-In the chart below the overall effect of pieces is clearer.
-Against higher-rated players, having White is a bigger advantage. (blue line for white is above red).
-But as the opponents get weaker, this advantage is less important.
-Now even having black generally leads to a win.
+In this chart, the overall effect of pieces is clear.
+Against higher-rated players, having White is a bigger advantage.
+(The blue line for white is above red).
+But as the opponents get weaker, this advantage is less important, and even having Black generally leads to a win.

 In statistics this is called an interaction: The advantage of having White is different depending on the opponents rating.
 One factor interacts with another.